rbb3000/flowstate/README.md

 ## Release Notes

-### 1.0.0
+### 0.0.1

-Initial release of flow state
+Initial release of Flow State

-* Detect flow state using basic logic
+* Detect Flow State using basic logic
 * Show the current state in the status bar
-* Dim the theme colors when in flow state
+* Dim the theme colors when in Flow State